 Laos Food & Drinks

-The staple food of Lao cuisine is sticky rice, which Lao people consume every meal on daily basis.
+The staple food of Lao cuisine is sticky rice, which Lao people consume every meal on a daily basis.
 Fresh vegetables and herbs are common garnishes topped on the food.
-Freshwater fish is one of the favorite foods in Laos since it’s a landlocked country.
-Spicy, sour and salty are the appropriate words to describe the savor of Lao foods.
-Visitors doing Laos tours are usually pleased with the meals and would leave with a new idea about Lao cuisine.
+Freshwater fish is one of the favorite foods in Laos since it's a landlocked country.
+Spicy, sour, and salty are the appropriate words to describe the savor of Lao foods.
+Visitors doing Laos tours are usually pleased with the meals and leave with a new idea about Lao cuisine.

 Famous Foods in Laos